guberland/Udacity-FSWD-Projects/P5_Neighbour_map/README.txt

 ## How to run the project

+1.run the live sample here! https://guberland.github.io/Udacity-FSWD-Projects/P5_Neighbour_map/
-1.Download the project using the following link: https://github.com/guberland/Udacity-FSWD-Projects/tree/master/P5_Neighbour_map
+  or download the project using the following link: https://github.com/guberland/Udacity-FSWD-Projects/tree/master/P5_Neighbour_map

 2.open index.html with the browser of your choice